AlexNateShel/PY4E/Python For Everybody (Book)/Chapter 1/Exercises.md

-# Python For Everybody Chapter 1 Exercises
+# Python For Everybody (Book)

+## Chapter 1: Why Should You Learn To Write Programs?
+Exercises

 ### Exercise 1: What is the function of the secondary memory in a computer?
 - [ ] Execute all of the computation and logic of the program